Scotogenic $U(1)_{L_{\mu}-L_{\tau}}$ origin of $(g-2)_\mu$, W-mass anomaly and 95 GeV excess

-We also illustrate the parameter space in the $\sin\theta_{12}-M_{\eta^+}$ plane in Fig. \ref{fig:3gens12vsmetap}.
-The colored region in this plot satisfies both the 95 GeV scalar signal strength and the SM Higgs signal strength.
-The grey points depict the parameter space that aligns with the 95 GeV diphoton signal strength and W-mass anomaly but contradicts the SM Higgs diphoton signal strength.
-In this context, the scalar mixing angle $\sin\theta_{12}$ is confined within the range $[0.35, 0.63]$.
-The correlation observed between the coupling $\lambda_{\eta \Phi_1}$ and mixing angle $\sin\theta_{12}$ arises from the increase in decay width for larger values of $\lambda_{\eta \Phi_1}$, facilitating the explanation of the signal strength with smaller mixing angles.
-Despite permitting the RHN mixing angle $\sin\beta_{12}$ to vary up to $0.7$, it is constrained to be within $0.1$ based on the 95 GeV excess and SM Higgs signal strength.
-This constraint emerges because larger values of $\sin{\beta_{12}}$ lead to prominence of the $H_i\rightarrow N_1 N_1$ decay mode, resulting in a decrease in the corresponding diphoton branching and rendering it insufficient to explain the excess.
+We also illustrate the parameter space in the $\sin\theta_{12}-M_{\eta^+}$ plane in Fig. \ref{fig:2gens12vsmetap}.
+The grey points depict the parameter space that satisfies only the 95 GeV diphoton signal strength and the SM Higgs diphoton signal strength.
+On the other hand, the colored points satisfy the 95 GeV scalar signal strength, the SM Higgs signal strength, and the $W$-mass anomaly.
+In this context, the scalar mixing angle $\sin\theta_{12}$ is confined within the range $[0.04, 0.6]$.
+From Eqs. \eqref{eq:signalstre}, \eqref{eq:couplingss}, \eqref{diphotondec}, we also see that as $\sin\theta_{12}$ decreases, the signal strength decreases.
+This can be compensated by increasing $\lambda_{\eta\Phi_1}$, as it solely enhances the diphoton decay width.
+This feature can be easily read from Fig. \ref{fig:2gens12vsmetap}.
+The scalar mixing angles, $\sin\theta_{13}$, and $\sin\theta_{23}$ are constrained in the ranges $[2\times10^{-4}, 4\times10^{-2}]$, and $[0.06, 0.3]$ respectively.
+The RHN mixing angle $\sin\beta_{12}$ can not be too large to explain both the 95 GeV excess and SM Higgs signal strength.
+This is because larger values of $\sin{\beta_{12}}$ lead to prominence of the $H_i\rightarrow N_1 N_1$ decay mode, resulting in a decrease in the corresponding diphoton branching.